fox-rck/postagram/web/postagram/README.md

 ## Getting started for DEV

-1. Run *npm install* from the root of server
+1. Run *npm install* from the root of web project
-2. Run *npm run start*
+2. Run *npm run start* (this will launch a hot-reload web instance)

 ## Getting started for PROD

-1. Run *npm install* from the root of server
+1. Run *npm install* from the root of web project (this is only necessary if you have not completed this step before)
 2. Run *npm run build*